How to Become an Audiologist: Is it the Right Career for You?

 Do you enjoy a mix of patient care and administrative work?

 • Audiologists often split their time between direct patient care and administrative tasks such as maintaining records, scheduling follow-up appointments, and managing billing.
-If you’re comfortable balancing both aspects, you’ll likely thrive in this role.
+You’ll likely thrive in this role if you’re comfortable balancing both aspects.

 How the Career Fit Test™ Can Help: